Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: System Description and Problem Formulation

 \subsection{System Description}

-Consider system \eqref{eq:system description} where $x_i \in \mathbb{R}$ is the state of each agent $i = 1, \dots, n$ and $u_i \in \mathbb{R}$ is the controller output of each agent. $B \in \mathbb{R}^{n \times n}$ is a strictly diagonally row-dominant matrix with positive diagonal entries and negative off-diagonal entries.
-Thus if agent $i$ increases its control input it receives more resource and the other agents receive less resource.
-This implies that $B$ is an \textit{M-matrix} \cite{horn_johnson_1991, tutorial_on_positive_systems}.
-M-matrices have non-negative inverses and we will denote this inverse as $\binv = B\inv$.
-As $\binv$ is non-negative and invertible, $\binv_i \ones > 0$ for all $i$.
+Consider system \eqref{eq:system description} where $x_i \in \mathbb{R}$ is the state of each agent $i = 1, \dots, n$ and $u_i \in \mathbb{R}$ is the controller output of each agent. $B \in \mathbb{R}^{n \times n}$ is an \textit{M-matrix} \cite{horn_johnson_1991, tutorial_on_positive_systems}.
+Such matrices have non-positive off-diagonal entries, thus capturing the fact that each agent negatively impacts the others.
+Thus, if agent $i$ increases its control input it receives more resources and the other agents receive less resources.
+Denote $\binv = B\inv$.
+M-matrices have non-negative inverses in general and we will assume that $\binv$ is strictly positive, thus $\binv_i \ones > 0$ for all $i$.
+Input $w$ denotes a constant, unknown disturbance affecting the system.
+In practice the disturbance does not need to be constant, but sufficiently slowly varying.
 Let us also introduce the index $k$ as a maximizing argument of the following expression

 which is, in general, nonunique and characterizes the agent that is most affected by the disturbance $w$.